Seattle City Council: District-based elections

 In 2013, Seattle voters approved Charter Amendment 19 calling for the nine citywide Seattle City Council positions to be divided into seven district-elected seats and two citywide, at-large seats.
 The elections for the two at-large seats are held as separate contests, thus results are not proportional.
 Each seat is filled in two-step process - a primary election is held in August, with the two most popular candidates going on to a general election in November.

-The partial transition to districts started with 2013's elections for Positions 2, 4, 6, and 8 being truncated, two-year terms.
+The partial transition to districts started with 2013 elections for Positions 2, 4, 6, and 8 being truncated, two-year terms.

-The first primary based on the new combined district/at-large system was held August 4, 2015.
-The first city council election based on the new system was held on November 3, 2015.

-2015's election cycle featured all nine seats, except the seven district positions were elected to full, four-year terms and the two at-large positions would be for truncated, two-year terms.
+The 2015 election cycle featured all nine seats, except the seven district positions were elected to full, four-year terms, and the two at-large positions would be for truncated, two-year terms.
+The first primary based on the new combined district/at-large system was held on August 4, 2015, with the general elections held on November 3, 2015.

-The seven district seats are up for election again in 2023; the two at-large seats are up for election again in 2021.
+The seven district seats were up for election again in 2023; the two at-large seats will be up for election again in 2025.
+Only two of the seven districts retained their incumbent member in the 2023 election.